- The Abridged Series: Wedding Peach Abridged.

 - Sailor Moon also featured Kotono Mitsuishi, who voiced Potamos.

-- Animation producers Toshiaki Okuno and Shūkichi Kanda would later go on to produce other works by OLM Incorporated, most notably Berserk and Pokémon.
+- Animation producers Toshiaki Okuno and Shūkichi Kanda would later go on to produce other works by OLM Incorporated, most notably Berserk, Gunsmith Cats and Pokémon: The Series.

-- Kunihiko Yuyama, the series director, would later go on to become chief director of the Pokémon anime series.
+- Kunihiko Yuyama, the series director, would later go on to become chief director of Pokémon: The Series.

 - What Could Have Been: Word of God reveals some tidbits.